Amir-Pasha-Bagheri/Shopping-Website/README.md

 1- Navbar which allows you move in different page of website etc products , cart , sign in ....

-2- Carousel pictures which you can witch between them and also it has timer to switch automatically and contains news
+2- Carousel pictures which you can switch between them and also it has timer to switch automatically and contains news

 3- Category of our products and you can  move to each product items by click on them (Include Food , Gaming console , Clothes , Mobile , Sport Stuffs)